Virtual XI

 Virtual XI (pronounced "Virtual Eleven") is the eleventh studio album by English heavy metal band Iron Maiden, released on 23 March 1998.
 It is the band's second and final album with Blaze Bayley on vocals.
 It also marks the first album to utilise a slightly modified logo, with the letters R, M, and N the same size as the other letters as opposed to them being extended.
-This goes on for the next few albums, until The Final Frontier, in 2010.
+The band used the updated version of their logo for their next few albums; it was used until The Final Frontier, released in 2010.

 Background

 Virtual XIs title is tied in with two extra-musical events: the release of the band's computer game, Ed Hunter, and the fact that the 1998 FIFA World Cup would be taking place in June of that year.
 Harris explains, "We figure our fans are pretty much the same as we are, with pretty much the same interests, so we thought, 'It's World Cup year in '98.
 Let's get the football involved in the new album.'
 And we were already working on a computer game at that time, so we thought, 'Well, let's bring that element into things, too.'"
 Prior to the album's release, the band organised a publicity tour in which they held football matches across Europe with "guest musicians and pro-footballers from the UK."

 While most of the artwork in the album's booklet was taken from the Ed Hunter game, the cover was created by Melvyn Grant.
 According to Grant, he was asked to design something related to virtual reality, but was later asked to alter the artwork by adding a football game, the band then having decided to link the release with the World Cup.
 This was also the first album to feature the band's new alternate logo, with the extended ends of the "R", "M", and both "N's" removed.
 This variant would be used on all future studio albums, live albums (with the exception of Flight 666 and Maiden England '88), and singles up until The Final Frontier.
 Starting with The Book of Souls, the band's 16th studio album, the original logo was reused.

 For this album some keyboard parts were performed by band founder/bassist Steve Harris whereas on previous albums all the keyboard parts had been handled by Harris' bass technician, Michael Kenney.

-As with their previous world tour, several US shows on the Virtual XI World Tour had to be cancelled as Bayley had vocal issues, although the official reason was instead that he was suffering from a severe allergic reaction to pollen.
+As with their previous world tour, several US shows on the Virtual XI World Tour had to be cancelled as Bayley had vocal issues; however, the official reason given for the cancellation was that he was suffering from a severe allergic reaction to pollen.

 This would be the second and final studio album to feature Blaze Bayley, as he resigned from Iron Maiden following a February 1999 announcement that Bruce Dickinson and Adrian Smith, who had left in 1993 and 1990 respectively, would be returning to the line-up.